david-randoll/awesome-dockerfiles/README.md

 # Dockerfiles Repository

-Production ready Dockerfiles for various platforms, optimized for optimal image size and performance.
+Production-ready Dockerfiles for various platforms, designed for minimal image size and maximum performance.

 ## Why Use These Dockerfiles?